 By far the most common and costly oversight however is damage to the hull of the fibreglass kayaks that often occurs on these trips.
 Running kayaks up on the shore when landing, dragging kayaks over rough terrain instead of carrying them 2 or more people at a time, dropping loaded kayaks when trying to step over a log … all these and more lead to long, deep scratches and scrapes on the hull of the kayaks which inevitably lead to gel coat or even fibreglass repair, taking the kayaks out of the fleet for days or weeks at a time.

-A disciplined trip leader needs to be aware of the potential for this damage and have systems in place to ensure that this doesn’t occur on their trips.
+Trip leaders needs to be aware of the potential for this damage and have systems in place to ensure that this doesn’t occur.
 PRSK does charge damage fees for kayaks that return after a trip with clear damage caused by negligent or reckless activity.

 Disrespect for the Environment